notkieranlul/HowMuch/README.md

 # how rich are you (vnd edition)
-convert your GBP into VND to see how rich you are.

-great for travelling or just interested in the current conversion rate.
+I built this web based app in order to quickly check the live exchange rate between GBP and VND using the exchangeratesapi.
+This can be used while travelling to stay within budget and see how expensive things really are as it will always have the latest exchange rate to convert.

 # how it works
-live time api calls ensure that you get the most up to date conversation rate.
+real time api calls ensure that you get the most up to date conversation rate.